uswds/uswds-site/_data/changelogs/_CHANGELOG-README.md

   - Tab spacing matters in .yml files.
 Incorrect spacing can cause errors.
   - All comments here are instructional only and should be deleted if copied into the changelog .yml file.
-  First, declare general page settings --> changelogURL:[Provide url for the package CHANGELOG.md.
-Not all pages will have a related CHANGELOG.md file.]
+  First, declare general page settings -->
-isComponentPage: [Indicate if the related page is a component page.
-Standard values: true, false]
-packageName:
 title: [Add topic title.
 This should be only 1-2 words.
 Ex: "Banner", "Accessibility"]
+pageURL: [Path to related page]
+isCodePage: [Indicate if the related page is a component page.
+Standard values: true, false] changelogURL:[Provide url for the package CHANGELOG.md.
+Not all pages will have a related CHANGELOG.md file.]
 <!-- Next, add a list of changelog items in reverse chronological order. -->
 items:
   - date: [Add item release date in YYYY-MM-DD format.]